trocafone/laika/docs/results.rst

    id from the url in Google Drive web interface.
 -  grant: Email of user, in the name of whom the file will be uploaded.
    Must have access to specified folder.
+-  mime_type: Media type of the file to be uploaded.
+If none is specified it will take the type of the filename extension.

 Example of drive result: